 - Add "AR_Group" for the Tag name and "Remediate" for the Tag Value:

 Once this is done, the Reporting Tags will be listed in Red Canary next to your AR endpoints, like this:

 NOTE: Please keep in mind that Red Canary Endpoint Tags are static.
-The upshot of this is that there is no way to automatically have these tags added to new endpoints that are onboarded into your environment from the Red Canary side.
-To have tags automatically added to new endpoints, you would have create a script, to setup Device Groups in MDE with the Remediate naming convention, using the Red Canary API.
+The downside of this is that there is no way to automatically have these tags added to new endpoints that are onboarded into your environment from the Red Canary side.
+To have tags automatically added to new endpoints in Red Canary, you would have create a script using the Red Canary API.